yeshi74/Laravel-Ecommerce/README.md

-This is Laravel 8 ecommerce project.
+This is Laravel 8 Ecommerce project.

 Below are the features in this project:
 1. User registration and login.